jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Analysis-Design/readme.md

 - SciFi(string bc, string bt, int yp, Publisher* p, string sc) is a parameterized constructor that initializes the SciFi object with the provided values.
 - string getScientificConcept() is an accessor that returns the value of scientificConcept
 - void setScientificConcept(string ct) is a mutator that sets the value of scientificConcept
+- void display() is a function that overrides the display() function of the base class Book.
+It first calls the display() function of the Book class to display book information, and then prints the scientificConcept

 6. class Booklist